hackclub/hackclub/workshops/sprite_creator/README.md

 - The "tempr" string will get the entire color until a comma is seen, which represents the end of the pixel color.
 - Our "temparr" array is then getting each pixel, and finally, it is appending the pixel list to the "myarr" array.

-# Drawing all the Pixels
+# Drawing All the Pixels
 ```py
 def draw(currentarr):
   turtle.clear()